-Digital Object Identifier xx.xxxx/TNET.xxxx.xxxxxx
+Digital Object Identifier 10.1109/TNET.2014.2322262

-operation [3], [4].
+for reducing energy consumption in the wireless access operation [3], [4].
 For instance, with reference to the 802.11 WLAN (WiFi) technology [5], indeed the focus of this paper, energy efficiency improvements span very diverse aspects of the 802.11 operation, from management procedures [6], to usage of opportunistic relays [7] or infrastructure on demand [8], to PHY [9] and MAC [10] parameters' optimization, etc.

-Obviously, a quantitative treatment of the attainable energy improvements is greatly simplified by the availability of realistic and accurate energy models, also considering that fine-grained per-frame experimental measurements (versus coarse aggregate power consumption statistics) are non trivial to achieve.
-Most literature works, including but not limited to [10]-[18], base their analyses, optimizations, or algorithm/protocol designs, on the widely accepted paradigm that the energy toll may be ascribed to two components: a baseline one, plus a second one linear with (transmission/reception) air time.
+Obviously, a quantitative treatment of the attainable energy improvements is greatly simplified by the availability of realistic and accurate energy models, also considering that fine-grained per-frame experimental measurements (versus coarse aggregate power consumption statistics) are nontrivial to achieve.
+Most literature works, including but not limited to [10]-[18], base their analyses, optimizations, or algorithm/protocol designs on the widely accepted paradigm that the energy toll may be ascribed to two components: a baseline one, plus a second one linear with (transmission/reception) air time.
 The specific model's parameters can be gathered from data sheets [19] or experimental measurements [20], [21].

-With such a widespread acceptance, questioning the above mentioned classical energy model seems tough.
-Actually, such model makes perfectly sense if we just focus on the network interface card consumption.
-But, in practice, processing in the host device drains energy as well.
-So, the question at stake is whether (and to what extent) there is some energy toll in the device, which is imputable to TX/RX processing, but is improperly accounted in such classical model, e.g., because it can be neither considered (i) independent of the radio operation and thus (implicitly) accounted in the fixed baseline energy consumption component, nor (ii) strictly proportional to the traffic load in bytes, hence (implicitly) accounted in the linear air time energy cost component.
+With such a widespread acceptance, questioning the abovementioned classical energy model seems tough.
+Actually, such a model makes perfect sense if we just focus on the network interface card consumption.
+However, in practice, processing in the host device drains energy as well.
+Thus, the question at stake is whether (and to what extent) there is some energy toll in the device, which is imputable to TX/RX processing, but is improperly accounted in such a classical model, e.g., because it can be neither considered: 1) independent of the radio operation and thus (implicitly) accounted in the fixed baseline energy consumption component; nor 2) strictly proportional to the traffic load in bytes, hence (implicitly) accounted in the linear air time energy cost component.
 Our paper not only raises this question (apparently unnoticed so far), but, more significantly, gives a (we believe) compelling answer, via extensive and tailored experiments that provide a detailed anatomy of the energy consumption in the protocol stack.

 Two major findings appear to emerge.
 First, a substantial energy consumption occurs while a frame is delivered across the protocol stack, namely from the operating system to the driver to the NIC (and conversely for reception).
-Such "new" energy cost component, descriptively referred to as cross-factor, cannot be neglected; on the contrary, in some experiments it even accounts to more than half of the perframe energy cost.
+Such "new" energy cost component, descriptively referred to as cross-factor, cannot be neglected; on the contrary, in some experiments it even accounts to more than half of the per-frame energy cost.
 Second, such cross-factor can be neither dealt with as an extra baseline component, nor (perhaps more surprisingly) as a cost proportional to the traffic load.
 Actually, this energy toll appears mostly associated to the very fact that a frame is handled, i.e., irrespective of the actual frame size in bytes.
-Traditional models which (implicitly) account for such cost as proportional to the load may work as long as the frame size is fixed, but would yield incorrect results in the general case of variable frame sizes.
+Traditional models that (implicitly) account for such cost as proportional to the load may work as long as the frame size is fixed, but would yield incorrect results in the general case of variable frame sizes.